Utah Car Shipping: 2026 Costs & Routes

 How Utah Auto Transport Works

 Here's how the car shipping process works from start to finish.
-First, you call a broker like Sakaem Logistics to get a quote for your auto transport needs.
-The broker then searches their network to find a qualified carrier that matches your specific requirements.
-Once matched, the carrier will contact you to schedule a pickup time.
-Before pickup day, clear everything out of your vehicle—the carrier won't transport personal items.
-Make sure your car can roll under its own power and has about a quarter tank of gas.
-On pickup day, the carrier will inspect your vehicle and load it onto their transport trailer.
-For high-end or luxury vehicles, always request an enclosed trailer for extra protection during transit.
-The carrier then transports your car to its destination and delivers it safely.
-Payment typically happens at pickup or delivery, depending on your agreement with the broker or carrier.
+First, you call a broker to get a quote for your auto transport needs.
+The broker then searches for a reliable carrier who can pick up and deliver your vehicle.
+Once a carrier is selected, they'll contact you to schedule a pickup time.
+Before the carrier arrives, clear everything out of your car and make sure it can roll on its own power.
+You'll also want to keep about a quarter tank of gas in the vehicle.
+When the carrier picks up your car, they'll inspect it and load it onto their transport truck.
+Your vehicle then travels to the delivery location.
+Upon arrival, the carrier will unload your car and you'll complete payment at that time.